Everything About Insignia TV Closed Caption Won’t Turn Off

 Caption Data Loss During Recording Fix

 This is so annoying.
 Chances are that this is a result of interference on the signal or outdated TV software.
 First, try to secure all the cable connections.
+Ensure that all cables are tightly plugged into their respective ports to avoid loose connections.
 If that doesn’t do the trick, then reset the Insignia TV to its factory settings or update the firmware.

 Closed Captioning Accessibility Law and Compliance